MrAlpha00/static-web-card/replit.md

 - **Animations** - Creative, smooth, eye-catching
 - **Brand match** - Design matches visiting card aesthetic

+## Features Working

+✅ **Computer Support Experts Section** - Beautiful cards with photos, names, phone numbers, and WhatsApp integration below the Computer Technical Support service

+✅ **Customer Review Submission System** - Form to collect customer feedback with star ratings, locations, and service types

+✅ **Multiple Image Upload to Admin Panel** - Select 1 or more images at once in the admin panel gallery manager

+✅ **Firebase Integration** - Reviews and gallery images stored in Firestore with real-time display

 ## Next Steps

-1. Complete Firebase configuration with actual credentials
-2. Test all animations and interactions
-3. Verify responsive design on different devices
+1. ✅ Enable Firestore in Firebase Console (user completed)
+2. Set up security rules in Firestore for the reviews collection
-4. Deploy to static hosting
+3. Deploy to Vercel or your hosting provider
-5. Set up custom domain (if desired)
+4. Set up custom domain (if desired)

 ## Notes